 Part II Equipment RFP:

-The equipment RFP was sent to two vendors representing three different equipment manufacturers.
+As a result of the success of the outsourcing RFP, the firm re-engaged Mattern for the equipment portion of the initial project overview.
+The RFP was sent to two vendors representing three different equipment manufacturers.
 After numerous rounds of pricing, onsite equipment demos overseen by the Firm’s IT staff, the Firm chose the same equipment platform it had under its previous outsourcing contract.
 The savings is projected to be 67% while obtaining 20% equipment flexibility, service response times backed up by penalties, and quarterly scorecards.